Epicor Prophet 21 & Kinetic On-Prem End-of-Life: What It Means and How We Help

 The goal is not just to “move,” but to move to something that fits where your business is headed.

-Prophet 21 vs Kinetic: What’s Different
+Prophet 21 vs Kinetic: Key Differences

 Prophet 21